piEsposito/piEsposito/README.md

 ## Hello there!

-I'm Pi Esposito, AI Engineer.
+I'm Pi Esposito, ai computer nerd.

 ## About me